 The NBA’s Global Innovation Group is a unique in-house strategy group responsible for the creative development and execution of long-term growth initiatives for the NBA and its affiliated leagues, in terms of both revenue and fans.
 It is also responsible for creating a culture of innovation by equipping NBA departments with the skills, mindsets and tools to surface and execute new concepts.
 It serves as a consultant and adviser to the league’s Senior Leadership Team on the strategic direction for the company and on individual initiatives.

 Global Media Distribution

 Global Partnerships develops and manages marketing and merchandising partnerships with some of the world’s most recognizable brands.
-The department creates and executes marketing and merchandising platforms tailored to driving each partner’s business around the NBA, WNBA, NBA G League and USA Basketball.
+The department creates and executes marketing and merchandising platforms tailored to driving each partner’s business around the NBA, WNBA, NBA G League, NBA 2K League and USA Basketball.

 Human Resources drives the NBA’s global workforce strategy, including talent acquisition, talent management, employee development, employee relations, compensation, and benefits.
 Human Resources works to identify candidates that will help drive the league’s strategic direction and business goals, develops programs to aid in employees’ professional development, and implements policies and procedures designed to maintain an employee-friendly workplace.
 The department also supports the company’s human resources information systems (HRIS) that provide data and reporting to assist in key business decisions.